jperals/perals.xyz/content/projects/colors-of-twitter.md

 <img alt="Europe" src="img/map-20190307-1551993116891-504273points.png"/>
 <div>
 <p class="img-comment">
 __Europe__: Most of the European language boundaries strongly follow state boundaries, with the notable exception of minoritarian languages like Basque, Catalan, Galician, Welsh...
-Belgium is also an interesting case, split in half and with its capital belonging to the side it doesn't sit in.
+Belgium, roughly split in two halves, is also an interesting case.
 </p>